 University Staff and 12-Month Faculty - The University provides vacation and sick leave for officers, University Staff, and 12-Month Faculty who are paid on a monthly compensation frequency.
-Guidelines are provided in Regent Policy 11H and APS Vacation Policies for Unclassified Personnel.
+Guidelines are provided in Regent Policy 11E and Vacation and Sick Leave - University Staff and Others.
 Faculty appointed on an academic year basis with a contract pay frequency do not accrue vacation and sick hours.
 However, they may be eligible for a sick leave benefit.
 For more information on faculty accrual eligibility, contact the chairperson or head of your department.
 In addition, employees and payroll liaisons may review faculty vacation and sick leave benefit eligibility, based on job code, on the Employee Services website in the section entitled Benefits Eligibility Matrix.
-The below information is from Employee Service's Procedure on Vacation and Sick Leave:
+The below information is from Employee Service's Procedures Guide on Vacation and Sick Leave:

 Full-time Apointment (100%)* Maximum Accrual** 22 days per year (14.67 hours per month) 44 days (352 hours)